 Now that rainy season is back, do remember to bring your own ponchos and umbrellas to the park.
 Only certain areas of the park is covered, so stay around Sci-Fi City (Transformers section), New York and Hollywood.
 The shelter at the New York Library isn’t effective during a storm, so rain may leak into the area.

 Stay tuned for next month’s park update!
-I should be returning to cover the Easter-themed programmes.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+I should be returning to cover the Easter-themed programmes.Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.